Research projects

 Lighthouse II phase 3

-MND New Zealand is proud to have been able to contribute the funding that secured access to this phase 3 trial for people living with MND in New Zealand.
-This international clinical trial is looking at whether human endogenous retroviruses (HERVs) play a role in motor neurone disease and is the first-ever phase 3 clinical trial to be offered to people with MND in New Zealand, across multiple locations.
+Motor Neurone Disease New Zealand is proud to have been able to contribute the funding that secured access to this phase 3 trial for people living with MND in New Zealand.
+This international clinical trial looked at whether human endogenous retroviruses (HERVs) play a role in motor neurone disease and was the first-ever phase 3 clinical trial to be offered to people with MND in New Zealand, across multiple locations.

-Research teams in Bay of Plenty, Wellington, Christchurch and Dunedin have elected to participate in this trial opportunity, with a total of 20 places (approximately 5 per centre) available for MND New Zealand clients.
-Dr Alan Stanley, Hawkes Bay neurologist and MND New Zealand Council member will be the New Zealand Principal Investigator.
+Research teams in Bay of Plenty, Wellington, Christchurch and Dunedin participated in the trial, with a total of 20 places (approximately 5 per centre) for people eligible.
+Dr Alan Stanley, Hawkes Bay neurologist and Motor Neurone Disease New Zealand Board member was the New Zealand Principal Investigator.

 MND Research Network